mlysy/rodeo/README.md

 **rodeo** is a fast and flexible Python library that uses [probabilistic numerics](http://probabilistic-numerics.org/) to solve ordinary differential equations (ODEs).
 That is, most ODE solvers (such as [Euler's method](https://en.wikipedia.org/wiki/Euler_method)) produce a deterministic approximation to the ODE on a grid of size $\delta$.
 As $\delta$ goes to zero, the approximation converges to the true ODE solution.
 Probabilistic solvers such as **rodeo** also output a solution an a grid of size $\delta$; however, the solution is random.
 Still, as $\delta$ goes to zero, the probabilistic numerical approximation converges to the true solution.

-**rodeo** provides several probabilistic ODE solvers with a Bayesian filtering paradigm common to many probabilistic solvers [Tronarp et al (2018)](http://arxiv.org/abs/1810.03440).
+**rodeo** provides a lightweight and extensible family of approximations to a nonlinear Bayesian filtering paradigm common to many probabilistic solvers [Tronarp et al (2018)](http://arxiv.org/abs/1810.03440).
 This begins by putting a [Gaussian process](https://en.wikipedia.org/wiki/Gaussian_process) prior on the ODE solution, and updating it sequentially as the solver steps through the grid. **rodeo** is built on **jax** which allows for just-in-time compilation and auto-differentiation.
 The API of **jax** is almost equivalent to that of **numpy**.
-A brief summary of the solvers available in this library:
+A brief summary of the methods available in this library:

 - `rodeo`: Implementations of our ODE solver.
 - `fenrir`: Implementations of Fenrir [Tronarp et al (2022)](https://proceedings.mlr.press/v162/tronarp22a.html).
-- `oc_mcmc`: MCMC implementation of Chkrebtii's solver [Chkrebtii et al (2016)](https://projecteuclid.org/euclid.ba/1473276259).
+- `marginal_mcmc`: MCMC implementation of Chkrebtii's method [Chkrebtii et al (2016)](https://projecteuclid.org/euclid.ba/1473276259).
-- `dalton`: Implementation of our data-adaptive ODE solver.
+- `dalton`: Implementation of our data-adaptive ODE likelihood approximation [Wu and Lysy (2023)](https://arxiv.org/abs/2306.05566).

 Please note that this is the **jax**-only version of **rodeo**.
 For the legacy versions using various other backends please see [here](https://github.com/mlysy/rodeo-legacy).